 Project Crimson has a strong focus on environmental education in schools throughout New Zealand.
 Encouraging children to take pride in their environment and to see the value of biodiversity is important to the Trust.
-Project Crimson works with schools through the Treemendous School Makeovers and LEARNZ programmes.
+Project Crimson works with schools through the TREEmendous and LEARNZ programmes.

 New Zealand primary and intermediate schools can apply to transform their school grounds through a Treemendous School Makeover as part of an initiative by the Mazda Foundation and Project Crimson.

-The Treemendous programme is a finalist in the 2017 Green Ribbon Awards.
+The TREEmendous programme was a finalist in the 2017 and 2015 Green Ribbon Awards.
 Run by the Ministry for the Environment and Department of Conservation these awards recognise the outstanding contributions made by individuals, organisations, businesses and communities to protecting and enhancing New Zealand’s environment.

 LEARNZ is an interactive education programme that uses online tools such as live audio conferencing, web diaries, and videos to take students to places they would never usually get the chance to visit, without the expense and time of a physical field trip.